 The real estate field is an emotional roller coaster.
-You can be on top of the world after selling a multi-million dollar home one day and the next day sit at an empty Open House.
-It's hard not to get emotionally and personally invested in real estate deals.
-A lot of things can go wrong before the dotted line is signed on an agreement.
+You can be on top of the world after selling a multi-million dollar home one day, then the next day find yourself sitting in an empty open house.
+It's hard not to get emotionally and personally invested in real estate deals; a lot of things can go wrong before the dotted line is signed and the deal is done.

 It's important to understand that this career is a lot like being a gambler.
 You've put your whole life on the table and hope that no one at the table is bluffing.
-While stressful, it can be immensely rewarding when you sell a property or one of your agents closes a big deal.
-You can take this quote from Buddha to heart, “Chaos is inherent in all compounded things.
+While stressful, it can also be immensely rewarding when you sell a property, or when one of your agents closes a big deal.
+You can take this quote from Buddha to heart: "Chaos is inherent in all compounded things.
 Strive on with diligence."

 Or take Kenny Loggins' advice: "Know when to hold 'em, know when to fold 'em."